USTC-StarTeam/CoSteer/readme.md

-# CoSteer: COLLABORATIVE DECODING-TIME PER-SONALIZATION VIA LOCAL DELTA STEERING
+# CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering

 This repository contains the implementation and datasets for our manuscipt.
 Our work introduces **CoSteer**, a framework for enabling a powerful, remote large language model (LLM) to be guided by a smaller, local language model (SLM) that has access to private user context, without compromising data privacy.